Out-of-sample gravity predictions and trade policy counterfactuals: Introduction

 \section{Introduction}

-Gravity equations are by far the most popular tool in international trade for evaluating the effects of policy interventions such as regional trade agreements (RTAs).
-In its most basic form, the gravity model states that exports from country $i $ to country $j$ at time $t$ are a log-linear function of exporter and importer characteristics (e.g., GDP) and bilateral variables (e.g., distance).

-The effects of RTAs and other policy interventions are usually evaluated by including an additional dummy variable for whether two countries $i$ and $j$ have an RTA in place.
-The coefficient on this variable then tells us by how much an agreement increases trade, over and above what is predicted by the other variables.\footnote{ Note that this coefficient estimate only provides a partial equilibrium effect.} That is, the gravity equation is assumed to be the data generating process of the underlying counterfactual outcome in which the two countries do not have a trade agreement.
+Gravity equations are the workhorse tool for evaluating the effects of trade policy interventions such as regional trade agreements (RTAs).
+In its basic form, the gravity model states that exports from country $i $ to country $j$ at time $t$ are a multiplicative function of exporter and importer GDPs and measures of bilateral distance.
+The effects of policy interventions such as RTAs are usually evaluated by including an additional dummy variable for whether the policy is in place at time $t$ for the pair $ij$.
+The coefficient on this variable then tells us by how much the policy increases trade, over and above what is predicted by the other variables.\footnote{Note that, when interpreted through the lens of a general equilibrium model, this coefficient estimate only provides a partial equilibrium effect.} That is, the gravity equation is assumed to be the data generating process of the underlying counterfactual outcome in which the policy was not implemented.

-A key justification for why gravity equations are well suited for providing this counterfactual is that they have very high in-sample explanatory power.
-For example, even in their most basic form, gravity equations often achieve an $R^{2}$ of $70$-$80\%$ when estimated on datasets for aggregate country-level trade flows.
-In addition, gravity equations are commonly estimated with a large set of fixed effects to capture hard-to-observe determinants of trade flows such as local price indices, leading to an even higher $R^{2}$.

-However, such statements about the empirical performance of gravity equations usually relate to in-sample predictive performance, whereas out-of-sample predictive performance has not received much attention.\footnote{ Recent exceptions include \citet{Koren_etal} and \citet{Kiyota_2025} However, none of these contributions make the connection between out-of-sample performance and causal inference, which is the key focus of our paper.} Of course, good in-sample predictive performance does not necessarily imply good out-of-sample performance if the former is achieved by overfitting statistical models.\footnote{ Specifically, the danger of overfitting a model in-sample is that it approximates random noise in the data.
+A key justification for why gravity equations are well suited for providing this counterfactual is that they have very high explanatory power.
+However, such statements about the empirical performance of gravity equations usually relate to in-sample predictive performance, whereas out-of-sample predictive performance has not received much attention.\footnote{Recent exceptions include \cite{Verstyuk2022}, \citet{Koren_etal} and \citet{Kiyota_2025}.
+However, none of these contributions make the connection between out-of-sample performance and causal inference, which is the key focus of our paper.
+Another notable distinction is that we demonstrate some simple ways of retaining the information from all of the fixed effects estimates that feature in gravity estimations and verify their usefulness.} Of course, good in-sample predictive performance does not imply good out-of-sample performance if the former is achieved by overfitting statistical models.\footnote{Specifically, the danger of overfitting a model in-sample is that it approximates random noise in the data.
 Once we move to a different sample with a different realization of random noise, it will perform poorly.}